 All USC students must have supplemental health insurance to help cover the cost of care not available at the student health centers, particularly in case of an emergency requiring hospitalization.
 Optional dental insurance is also available.

 Student Health Fee

 All students are required to pay the Student Health Fee, which covers most primary care services provided at the student health centers.
-Students can make an appointment by calling 213-740-WELL(9355) or via their student health portal.
+This fee appears on your tuition bill and is included in your cost of attendance on your financial aid summary.
+Students can make an appointment at the health center by calling (213) 740-WELL (9355) or via their student health portal.